 - 1. May be instant-, quick-, or regular-cooking and may not contain added sugars, fats, oils, or salt. - 2.
-Added flavors or seasoning is not allowed. - 3.
-Only store brand/private label 14 or 16 oz packages are allowed - iv.
+Boil-in-bag and rice with added flavors or seasoning is not allowed.

+3. Only store brand/private label 14 or 16 oz packages are allowed iv.
 Tortillas